Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 If the caller enters an unknown number Opsgenie asks the caller to retry.
 If the caller enters an unknown number for the second time, Opsgenie hangs up the call.
 You may find this information in the Activity log section of the incoming call alert.

 You may create an option with the star key to use default forwarding if the caller presses the digits that do not match.
-For example, if you have three routing options with keys 1, 2, and star, and the caller presses 4 upon hearing the auto-attendant message, he will be forwarded to the rosters of the star option.
+For example, if you have three routing options with keys 1, 2, and star, and the caller presses 4 upon hearing the auto-attendant message, he will be forwarded to the team members of the star option.

 Using audio files for the messages